rdkcentral/rdk-halif-device_settings/docs/pages/ds-video-port_halSpec.md

 This interface must support asynchronous notifications operations:

- - `dsRegisterHdcpStatusCallback()` must facilitate asynchronous status notifications using the callback when the connection status of the callback `dsHDCPStatusCallback_t`.
-This callback must be triggered when the connection status when the HDCP status of video port changes.
+ - `dsHDCPStatusCallback_t` is triggered when the connection status when the HDCP status of video port changes.
- - `dsVideoFormatUpdateRegisterCB()` must facilitate asynchronous status notifications using the callback `dsVideoFormatUpdateCB`.
-This callback must be used when the video format changes.
+ -`dsVideoFormatUpdateCB` is triggered when the video format changes.

  This interface is allowed to establish its own thread context for its operation, ensuring minimal impact on system resources.
 Additionally, this interface is responsible for releasing the resources it creates for its operation once the respective operation concludes.